nestauk/dap_medium_articles/README.md

 **💾 Data**
 - Small datasets (~1Mb) can be stored in the repository.
-- Otherwise, if you're using a toy dataset from a source, simply add steps for a user to download the data locally in your article README.md
+- Otherwise, if you're using a toy dataset from a data source, simply add steps for a user to download the data locally in your article README.md so they can run the code.

 Many of these guidelines require judgement on your part.
 If in doubt, chat to someone else in the team 🙂